Create & Manage Goals

 Click on the "Goal" button on the toolbar.

-Step 2: Create a Goal
+Step 2: Create a well-defined Goal

 Choose the "Type" based on the company's hierarchy: